ros2/design/articles/external_qos_file.md

 #### Liveliness and liveliness_lease_duration

 Different values of `liveliness_lease_duration` always make sense, regardless of how the node is implemented.
-In the case of the liveliness kind, `MANUAL_BY_TOPIC` policy does not make sense if the author of the node doesn't thought about it.
+In the case of the liveliness kind, `MANUAL_BY_TOPIC`, it does not make sense if the node author hasn't considered it.

 ### QoS verification callbacks